SALAHEDDIN47/SALAHEDDIN47/README.md

 - 👋 Hi, I’m @SALAHEDDIN47
-- 👀 I’m interested in Full Stack Web Developement
+- 👀 I’m a Full Stack Web Developement
-- 🌱 I’m currently learning React.js
+- 🌱 Skill : javascript, php, react, react-native, node.js, express.js
 - 📫 You can reach me at salaheddinebsn@gmail.com
 - 😄 Pronouns: "We don't have that issue in our country 🙂​"
 - ⚡ Fun fact: As a programmer you should sometimes go outside to see enhanced graphics 😂.